mavxg/slatejs/README.md

 * Selection transform bug when overtyping with mulitple selections.

-* cannot delete a paragraph boundary.
+* cannot delete a boundary over list items (with double indent) or tables.
 (Note, should delete whole table.)

 * replace should adjust selection first.